wcDogg/synology/vaultwarden.md

 ## View Site

-You will not be able to log in until an SSL certificate is added, but the login screen should be available:
+You will not be able to create an account until an SSL certificate is added, but the Log In screen should be available:

 * http://192.168.1.209:7880